Mont Blanc with preparation

 2nd day: Summit ascent of the Vincent Pyramid (4,215 m) and the Balmenhorn (4,167 m), which is virtually "taken along" on the descent.
 Start at almost 3,700 m, easy day and perfect altitude adjustment, overnight stay again at the Gnifetti hut.

-Day 3: Hike back to Punta Indren, descent by cable car to Staffal, drive to Chamonix, overnight in hotel.
+Day 3: Hike back to Punta Indren, descent by cable car to Staffal, drive to Chamonix, overnight stay in hotel.

-Day 4: Meeting in Chamonix, tour briefing and equipment check, ascent with the Bellevue cable car and the cog railroad to the Eagle's Nest and on to the Tète-Rousse hut (3,167 m) in approx. 3 hours.
+Day 4: Meeting in Chamonix, tour briefing and equipment check, ascent with the Bellevue cable car and cog railroad to the Eagle's Nest and on to the Tète-Rousse hut (3,167 m) in approx. 3 hours.

 Day 5: Crossing of the "Grand Couloir", arrival at the Goûter hut after approx. 2 hours, then ascent to the summit of Mont Blanc, overnight stay at the Goûter hut